logo

 • Allow 24 hours for curing.
 Then remove the clamping nuts on top of the template while not moving the leveling nuts on the bottom of the template (they are already level and ready for the pier).
 It may take some prying to remove the template.
 A claw hammer and a block of wood to protect the floor may be helpful.

-• Follow directions above for “Setting the MOAP”
+• Follow directions above for “Setting the pier”

 •